olinml2024/olinml2024.github.io/assignments/assignment01/notation_conventions.markdown

 ### Matrix Indexing

 1. We will refer to the i-th column of the matrix $\mathbf{A}$ as $\mathbf{a}_{i}$.
-2. We do not currently have a shorthand to refer to the i-th row of a matrix, but we reserve the right to define one later.
+2. We do not currently have a shorthand to refer to the i-th row of a matrix.
 3. We will refer to the element at row $i$, column $j$ of matrix $\mathbf{A}$ as $a_{i, j}$.

 ## Independent versus Dependent variables